Information

-The public may access information on the contents (artworks, artifacts and cultural sites through various ways, prepared by the curators:
+The public may access information on the contents (artworks, artefacts and cultural sites) through various ways, prepared by the curators:

-1. Information may automatically be added in the curation, before and after, using the title tool (see User Manual or Video Tutorial).
-These can be curated as variant exhibition to aesthetical forms.
+- Information may automatically be added in the curation, before and after, using the Title tool.

 Introduction